keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

 ```
 :::

-These laws assert that functors compose in the same manner as functions `f` and `g` do in `h = g ∘ f`.
-Functors thus _compose functional effects_ because function composition is preserved within their contexts.
+These laws assert that functors preserve the behavior of functions `f` and `g` as if they were applied in sequence and also if they were composed independent of `map`.
+Functors thus _compose functional effects_ because this property of composition is retained within the context of their effects.

 Because of this rigorous definition, functors as a design pattern represent a concept that _transcends_ codebases and languages.
 In contrast, design patterns as they are realized in object-oriented programming are mere idioms to be relearned between codebases written even in the same language.

 Functors may be universally regarded as a _context of effects_.
-What this means, ideally, is that `map` is the same regardless of context.
+What this means is that ideally and _provably_ `map` is the same regardless of specific context.

 ## Building upon functors

-In this post I introduced functors as an elementary abstraction which permit you to consume term `A` within some context `F[A]` via `map`:
+In this post I introduced functors as an elementary abstraction which permit you to separate business logic in function `f` from complex operations producing instances of term `A` in context `F[A]`:

 :::{.numberLines}
 ```scala